-Dan Wilson Producer
+Dan Wilson

+Producer

 Dan Wilson studied film at the University of Wisconsin - Milwaukee, graduating in 1991.
 He has since worked on various feature films and commercials across the country, and currently splits his time between still photography and freelance production work.
-He is passionate about storytelling.
+He is passionate about storytelling and is influenced by independent and global cinema.
+Some of his favorite films are from France, Italy and India.